🕒 Loading... Stockholm

 Swedish weekdays and abbreviations

-It’s important to learn to recognise the days of the week in Swedish as they are often specified on parking signs.
+It’s important to learn to recognise the days of the week in Swedish as they are often specified on parking signs in Sweden.

 • Monday: Måndag/mån/må